-Historically, from the ancient times, Nepal and Tibet enjoyed close relation in the field of economic, diplomatic and cultural exchanges.
-Tibet and Nepal signed treaties in the years 1645, 1789, 1792,and 1856 as independent sovereign nations and it is well known that Nepal produced these treaties as an evidence of independent nation when applying for the membership of UNO.
+Historically, from the ancient times, Nepal and Tibet enjoyed a close relationship in the field of economic, diplomatic and cultural exchanges.
+Tibet and Nepal signed treaties in the years 1645, 1789, 1792 and 1856 as independent sovereign nations and it is well known that Nepal produced these treaties as evidence of being an independent nation when applying for the membership of UNO.

 Based on the historical facts and warm relations, the then Government of Nepal granted political Refugee status to those citizens who had to leave their country under compulsion.
 Nepal's support to the Tibetan refugees despite being geographically small country and limited resources is appreciated by the world community even today.
 During this most difficult period in our more than 50 years of our national history, the people of Tibet will always remain grateful and indebted to the Government and the people of Nepal.

 In May 1960, Nepal requested assistance from the International Committee of the Red Cross (ICRC) and other aid organizations.
 The ICRC established emergency relief programs for the refugees.
 These programs were funded mostly by the United States Agency for International Development.
 In response to the refugees' plight, the Tibetan government established the Kathmandu Tibetan Welfare Office, a branch of the Tibetan Ministry of Home Affairs.
 The Tibetan Welfare Office functioned as a liaison between the refugees, various aid organizations, and the Nepalese government.
 Also known as the office of Tibet, it continues to serve this vital role today.